MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

 ### Increase swap memory **(Only for Jetson Nano)**

 The default 2GB swap memory is insufficient.
 Increse it to 4GB as described at [JetsonHacks - Jetson Nano – Even More Swap](https://www.jetsonhacks.com/2019/11/28/jetson-nano-even-more-swap/)
+You need to restart Jetson after the swap memory expansion.

 ### Build a docker image locally